Blackman99/atomique/README.md

 ## Introduction

 The `atomique` accept a initial value and return two things:
-* `useAtom` - a hook that can be used in components
+* `useAtom` - a hook that can be used inside components
 * `update` - a function that can be used outside components

 > [!NOTE]